temporalio/documentation/docs/glossary.md

 #### [Nexus Client](/nexus#nexus-client)

-Used by the caller to connect to a Nexus endpoint and service.
+Used by the Caller to connect to a Nexus Endpoint and Nexus Service.

 _Tags: [term](/tags/term), [nexus](/tags/nexus), [explanation](/tags/explanation)_